RasaHQ/rasa-nlu-examples/readme.md

 # Open an Issue

-If you've spotted a but then you can submit an issue [here](https://github.com/RasaHQ/rasa-nlu-examples/issues).
+If you've spotted a bug then you can submit an issue [here](https://github.com/RasaHQ/rasa-nlu-examples/issues).
 GitHub issues allow us to keep track of a conversation about this repository and it is the preferred communication channel for bugs related to this project.